seanpmaxwell/jet-validators/README.md

   ]);
 ```

-Variations:
-- parseObject
-- parseOptionalObject
-- parseNullableObject
-- parseNullishObject
-- parseObjectArray
-- parseOptionalObjectArray
-- parseNullableObjectArray
-- parseNullishObjectArray

 #### `testObject` <a name="testObject"></a>
 Test object is nearly identical to `parseObject` (it actually calls `parseObject` under-the-hood) but returns a type-predicate instead of the argument passed.
-Transformed values and purging non-schema keys will still happen:
+Transformed values and purging non-schema keys will still happen.
+- testObject
+- testOptionalObject
+- testNullableObject
+- testNullishObject
+- testObjectArray
+- testOptionalObjectArray
+- testNullableObjectArray
+- testNullishObjectArray

 ```typescript
   const user: IUser = {
     id: '5',